hserio/pipeline-project/README.md

 Included in this repository are several sample data files that can be used to test the functionality of the code.

-python wrapper.py -i /path/to/input/_1.fastq /path/to/input/_2.fastq
+'python wrapper_final.py -i /path/to/input/_1.fastq /path/to/input/_2.fastq'

 Multiple input fastq files can be added, as long as they are separated by a space and read 1 is before read 2.